Exercise and Resting Heart Rate

 Data on Exercise and Resting Heart Rate

-Database queries and thorough screening of 15,992 articles were used initially for the research.
+Database queries and a thorough screening of 15,992 articles were used initially for the research.
 After the exclusion of 660 duplicates, 15,332 items remained.
 The literature search yielded 191 studies meeting the eligibility criteria.
-Ten of these articles presented the same data as shown in another article and, therefore, were excluded.
-Finally, the meta-analytical syntheses for their effects on the RHR included 181 items.
+Ten of these articles presented the same data as shown in another article and therefore, were excluded.
+Finally, the meta-analytical syntheses for their effects on the RHR included the data of 181 items.
 These 181 articles encompassed 215 samples:

 This research article concluded that all types of sports/exercising decreased RHR.
 However, only endurance training and yoga significantly decreased the RHR in both sexes.